jrnold/r4ds-exercise-solutions/docs/functions.md

 ```

 This function calculates the [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) (assuming that `x` can only take non-negative values).
-The coefficient of variation is the standard deviation divided by the mean:
+The coefficient of variation is the standard deviation divided by the mean</div>

 ```r
 coef_variation <- function(x) {